STAFF & BOARD

 -

 Lia’s passion for sustainability and the environment developed while growing up in San Diego, where she frequented the many local trails and beaches.
-This passion continued to grow as she pursued her Bachelor of Arts in Environmental Studies with a minor in Geography.
-During her studies, Lia had the opportunity to conduct field research at Daley Ranch in Escondido studying human-wildlife interactions at the urban-wildland interface there.
-She gained hands-on experience with GIS mapping through the California State University San Marcos GIS Lab.
-She has since held roles in digital marketing, project coordination, and outreach.
-Lia has found a passion in being able to share sustainability with people through marketing and community outreach.
-She is grateful to be a part of a purpose-driven and impactful organization.
+She pursued her Bachelor of Arts in Environmental Studies with a minor in Geography at California State University at San Marcos.
+Lia brings a passion in being able to share sustainability with people through marketing and community outreach to the team and is grateful to be a part of a purpose-driven and impactful organization.

 -